bvanheukelom/reob/readme.md

 		add "isLocal" function to the objectRetriever and write tests for a different kind of key format

 		OR remove getId function and only pass collection name and id to the getObject function (the latter is a good idea anyways)

+		Currently multiple entities with the same name cause omm to break.
+Can this be fixed?

+		redefine the interface between the objectRetriever and the Serializer.
+The object retriever is currently too tightly coupled to the omm.SerializationPath and this needs to be clarified.

+		Is the persistence path intrinsic to the serializer ?